alireza-moshfeghi/Atlas_ESP32/README.md

 - Always **change them immediately** after installation.
 - Keep your firmware **up-to-date** to receive new features and security patches.
 - If connected to the Internet, ensure your Wi-Fi network uses **WPA2** or higher encryption.

 ---

+## ⚠️ Disclaimer

+This version of Atlas is intended **for testing, research, and educational purposes only**.
+It is **not licensed or optimized for commercial use**, and performance or reliability in production environments is **not guaranteed**.

+---